Canadiens' Alex Belzile: Joins taxi squad

 1 min read

-Belzile will be on hand as an emergency option for Saturday's game versus Ottawa.
-The 29-year-old winger has yet to make his NHL debut.
+Belzile will likely be on hand as an emergency option for Wednesday's game versus Ottawa.
+The 29-year-old forward still hasn't made his NHL debut.

 More News